• Skip to primary navigation

 Rhubarb stalks next to a knife, lined up to get cut.

 Blanching is a favored process that helps preserve the bright color of rhubarb and other vegetables before freezing.
-This is an entirely optional step, but one to think about implementing if you plan on freezing your rhubarb longer than three months.
+This is an entirely optional step, but one to consider implementing if you plan to freeze your rhubarb longer than three months.

 Freezing